sahildshah1/minimal-mistakes/_posts/2018-08-08-GeneSurrounder.md

 title: "Summary of our new bioinformatics algorithm: GeneSurrounder"
 ---

-## GeneSurrounder: Network-based identification of disease genes
+## GeneSurrounder: Network-based identification of disease genes in expression data

 New technologies have made it possible to probe complex diseases and identify genes for precision medicine.
 These technologies yield large datasets that